bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 In shared-memory architecture, every processor contains a cache named Translation lookaside buffer(TLB) as we have mentioned earlier.
 TLBs make virtual address translation fast and it's critical for database application performance.

 When memory mapping changes, for example, tag 0x001 points to physical page number 0x0011, it points to 0x0012 afterward, coherence must be guaranteed among the processors.
 Since there is no hardware mechanism to ensure TLB coherence, the job is left to the Operating System.
 To ensure TLB coherence, the Operating System performs a TLB shootdown, which is a mechanism to invalidate remote TLB entries on other cores.
 TLB shootdown can be triggered by various memory operations that modify page table entries.
-One of the reasons is releated to munmap, which deletes the mappings for the specified address range, and causes further references to addresses within the range to generate invalid memory references.
+One of the reasons is related to munmap, which deletes the mappings for the specified address range, and causes further references to addresses within the range to generate invalid memory references.
 On the other hand, when a process calls mmap and the OS creates new entries in the process's virtual address space, the OS does not need to flush the TLB since there are no TLB entries at the time.

-How Prometheus stores its data
+# How Prometheus stores its data

 ## What have been memory-mapped